-- Block 2 provides additional funding to support young people who have not yet achieved a GCSE Grade 4 (legacy grade C) in maths and\or English by the end of year 11.
-Each student without GCSE English or maths at grade 4 (or above) attracts one instance of block 2.
-Where a student does not have a grade 4 (or above) in both subjects, this attracts 2 instances.
+- above) in both subjects, this attracts 2 instances.
 The institution receives £480 per full-time instance of block 2.
-For new free schools the national average will be used (0.18737 instances per student in 2021 to 2022) unless a different value can be justified and a business case is approved. - 41.
+For new free schools the national average will be used (0.18737 instances per student in 2021 to 2022) unless a different value can be justified and a business case is approved. - 42.
 The cost of education in London and parts of the South East is higher than in the rest of England, due to the cost of premises and maintenance, staff and other costs.
 We give institutions in these parts of England additional funding through the area cost uplift.
 The area cost uplift varies from 20% to 1%.
-Area cost uplift is not applied outside London and the South East. - 42.
+Area cost uplift is not applied outside London and the South East. - 43.
 The High Value Course Premium is to support the sector to grow the number of students studying substantial level 3 study programmes in selected A level subjects or Sector Subject Areas (SSAs) that lead to higher wage returns.
 Programmes which include at least 2 A levels or a level 3 qualification of 360 guided learning hours or more and are included on our published list of qualifying qualifications will attract an additional £400 for each year of the programme.
-For new free schools, the national average (0.31146) will be used unless a different value can be justified and a business case is approved - 43.
+For new free schools, the national average (0.31146) will be used unless a different value can be justified and a business case is approved - 44.
 Discretionary bursary funding consists of 2 elements.
 Element 1 (financial disadvantage) is based upon the student's home postcode.
 Those in the top 27% most deprived areas of the country (based on IMD 2019) attract an instance value for element 1.
 Element 2 (Travel costs) takes account of rurality and the distance travelled by each student to the delivery location.
 Instances are then averaged to calculate the average instances per student for each element.
-For new free schools we will use the local authority average to take account of local variances. - 44.
-High Needs funding may be allocated at £6,000 per student for each place as identified by local authority commissioning plans and decisions. - 45.
-Other elements of the funding formula, such as Large Programme Uplift, Advanced Maths Premium, T Levels, and Capacity and Delivery Funding are not applicable for new free schools. - 46.
+For new free Schools we will use the local authority average to take account of local variances. - 45.
+High Needs funding may be allocated at £6,000 per student for each place as identified by local authority commissioning plans and decisions. - 46.
+Other elements of the funding formula, such as Large Programme Uplift, Advanced Maths Premium, T Levels, and Capacity and Delivery Funding are not applicable for new free schools. - 47.
 For further information, please refer to the 16 to 19 funding guidance on gov.uk.